 Currently, you can find me at the University of Zürich (Switzerland) where I am a postdoc with Gabriela Schaepman-Strub.
 Before moving to Switzerland, I worked with Signe Normand at Aarhus University in Denmark.
 I obtained my PhD in 2019 from the University of Edinburgh in Scotland, where I was supervised by Isla Myers-Smith, Ally Phillimore and Richard Ennos.

 Over the past years, I have organised and taken part in multiple expeditions to the Arctic, including the Yukon Territory in Canada, Svalbard (Norway) and Greenland.
 In the office, I work with spatial and ecological data, statistical models and machine learning.

 I am an experienced drone pilot with many flight hours in remote environments.
 In summer 2018, I helped establish the drone-monitoring programme for the Climate-ecological Observatory for Arctic Tundra (COAT) and I have been an active member of the High Latitude Drone Ecology Network (HiLDEN) since its inception.

-I also enjoy teaching and communicating science.
-For many years, I volunteered in environmental education of primary school children and I am currently tutoring on the University of Edinburgh’s Geoscience Outreach course, supervising outreach projects of final year undergraduate students.
+I enjoy teaching and communicating science.
+For many years, I volunteered in environmental education of primary school children and I have co-curated an exhibit at the Edinburgh Science Festival.
+Throughout my PhD I was tutoring and demonstrating at the University of Edinburgh, including the Geoscience Outreach course, for which I supervised science outreach projects of final year undergraduate students.